JianliZh429/head_pose/README.md

 # head_pose

-Use opencv pnp method to estimate head pose.
+Use opencv-python API, solvePnP method to estimate head pose.

+Dlib is not must, only for face landmarks detection for this repository, you can definitely change it to another face landmarks detection library, such as MTCNN.

 # Usage